"Life is just one damned thing after another."

 -- Elbert Hubbard (1856 - 1915)

 The phrase "One Damn Thing After Another" has a long and somewhat cultured history.
-It has been quoted by well known authors, been bandied about by the upper class in English gentleman's clubs, and generally been one of the more appropriate ways of using the words 'damn' in polite company.
+It has been quoted by well known authors, been bandied about by the upper class in English gentleman's clubs, and generally been one of the more appropriate ways of using the word 'damn' in polite company.
 At some point during the Victorian period it became common to abbreviate it as ODTAA; this initialism was probably cemented firmly in the public consciousness with the publication of John Masefield's 1926 novel ODTAA.
 It has since been used by other authors, musicians, and web-designers for various purposes.

 Perhaps the most useful usage of ODTAA is found in the realm of writer's workshops, where it is used to refer to a common plot formula, one which dates back at least to the Roman playwright Terence, and arguably even earlier.
 A story with this formula doesn't build to a conclusion so much as it relates a series of adventures or happenstances.
 First something happens, and then it is resolved; then something else happens, and it is resolved; then something else happens...
 It's just ODTAA.